exoscale/terraform-provider-exoscale/docs/resources/iam_access_key.md

 Provides an Exoscale [IAM Access Key][exo-iam] resource.
 This can be used to create, update and delete an IAM Access Key and its associated Secret.
 You can retrieve the list of available operations or tags, using the Exoscale CLI, running `exo iam access-key list-operations`.

 !> **WARNING:** This resource stores sensitive information in your Terraform state.
-Please be sure to correctly undestand implications and how to mitigate potential risks before using it.
+Please be sure to correctly understand implications and how to mitigate potential risks before using it.

 ## Usage